Back to blog

 4. No refusal rules

-Bad: persona that has no limits.
+Bad: a persona with no limits.

 5. Persona drift in long conversations